mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## Voice API, VAPI

-This [Voice](#voice) product provides a simple and affordable personalized voice communication experience.
+This [Voice](#voice) product provides a straightforward and affordable personalized voice communication experience.

 Further information can be found in the [Voice API documentation](/voice/voice-api/overview).